redactive-ai/redactive/sdks/python/README.md

 #### Query-based Search

-1. **Query-based Search**: Retrieve relevant chunks of information that are related to a user query.
+Retrieve relevant chunks of information that are related to a user query.
-2. **Document Fetch**: Obtain all the chunks from a specific document by specifying  a unique reference (i.e. a URL).

 ```python
 from redactive.search_client import SearchClient